 However, unless you’re really keen on photography or are a professional photographer, I would stick to a classic point-and-shoot camera.
 Not only do they weigh considerably less, but you save a lot of time messing around with lenses.

 My recommendation would be the Canon Powershot as not only is the image quality incredible but it’s compact and very easy to use.
-They are also often very good deals on buying this camera, particularly when Canon have just brought out a new version.
+There are also often very good deals on buying this camera, particularly when Canon have just brought out a new version.

 Patagonia packing list: technology essentials